Application, Fees & Aid

 - Minimum overall GPA required is 2.7 (B-).
 Note that some Paris universities may require a higher GPA (e.g., Paris 1; Sciences Po)

 - Successful completion of the fourth semester French required before arrival.
 Note that fifth semester or higher may be required for certain Paris Universities (e.g., Paris 1; Sciences Po)

 - Minimum average in French courses at the time of the HiF application is 2.7 (B-).

 - Enrollment in a French class the semester prior to departure is strongly recommended.

-Note: Applicants for Spring 2019 should apply well before the deadline, as early as Spring 2018 if possible, to guarantee a place in the Spring 2019 program.
-Acceptances for Spring 2019 will be made pending any prerequisite and requirements that may remain to be fulfilled.
-To assure that students’ level in French is a strong as possible, a course in French in Fall 2018 is strongly encouraged.
+Note: Applicants for Spring 2019 should apply well before the deadline — as early as Spring 2018 if possible — to guarantee a place in the Spring 2019 program and for the program to organize homestays.
+Acceptances for Spring 2019 will be made on a rolling basis pending any prerequisites and requirements that may remain to be fulfilled during 2018.

 - Most of the HiF application is online, including payment of the registration fee.